getindata/kedro-airflow-k8s/docs/source/03_getting_started/05_spark.md

 * submit_operator - returns string with the submit job operator
 * imports_statement - returns string with the full import statement of all required items from the previous methods

+### Custom initialization script

+`run_config.spark.user_init_path` allows configuring the way the cluster is initialized.
+Plugin delivers initialization script that's aligned with the project artifacts.
+The script can be prepended with custom logic, to support the cases like custom package repository setup.
+It's required the path to be relative to the project `src` path.

 ## Detection of spark nodes

 As the part of the plugin's process is to detect spark based nodes, the following rules apply: